 They are the little things you indulge in that give you instant gratification, whatever they might be.

-These all show that you may lack discipline; but you’re not alone in this— this is how most of the world manages their money.
+These all show that you may lack discipline, but you’re not alone — this is how most of the world manages their money.
 They lack mindfulness and just buy stuff without thinking of the consequences and asking themselves if it’s really necessary.